 What Cloudflare Tunnel Actually Does

 The short version: instead of your server listening for inbound connections, cloudflared (the tunnel daemon) establishes an outbound connection to Cloudflare's edge.
-Traffic arrives at Cloudflare, travels through that established connection, and hits your service — no port forwarding, no exposed IP, no public-facing anything except a Cloudflare IP that belongs to Cloudflare, not you.
+Traffic arrives at Cloudflare, travels through that established connection, and hits your service — no open ports, no exposed IP, no public-facing anything except a Cloudflare IP that belongs to Cloudflare, not you.

 What you give up: all traffic flows through Cloudflare's network.
 For a personal homelab that's not a concern.
 For something handling sensitive data, it's worth thinking about.